chmouel/consult-vc-modified-files/README.md

 When invoked, the command show a prompt for selecting files based on customizable sources:

 - 🔄 **Modified locally**: Lists locally modified or untracked files
+- 📋 **Staged for commit**: Lists files added to the Git staging area
 - 📦 **Modified in HEAD**: Lists files modified in the HEAD commit

 You can customize the available sources using the